Why You Should Never Use Synthetic CBD

 Experiencing adverse reactions to synthetic cannabinoids is nothing new.
 America is, if you will, in the midst of a synthetic cannabinoid crisis.
 The Centers for Disease Control and Prevention (CDC) has traced numerous outbreaks of synthetic cannabinoids poisoning across the country, in what has become a trend that continues to rise.

-The Food and Drug Administration (FDA) released a statement in July warning about the “significant health risks of contaminated illegal synthetic cannabinoid products” linking their use to “severe illnesses and deaths” in several cases over the past few months in various states across the country.
+The Food and Drug Administration (FDA) released a statement in July of 2018, warning about the “significant health risks of contaminated illegal synthetic cannabinoid products” linking their use to “severe illnesses and deaths” in several cases over the past few months in various states across the country.

 One version of synthetic cannabinoids is designed to mimic the effects of cannabis.
 It won’t show up in a drug test, offering a viable alternative to individuals who want to get high, but for whatever reason can’t have any THC in their system.

 The poison outbreaks in Utah last winter, however, were a bit different.
 The individuals who became ill didn’t purchase the synthetic cannabinoid commonly known as “K2” or “Spice.”
 They bought what they believed was CBD.
-And rather than experiencing the wellness benefits associated with the non-psychoactive cannabinoid, they ended up in the emergency room instead.
+Rather than experiencing the wellness benefits associated with the non-psychoactive cannabinoid, they ended up in the emergency room instead.

 Understanding the Dangers of Synthetic Cannabinoids